Guadalcanal Diary (band): History

 In 1986, Guadalcanal Diary released its second album, Jamboree, produced by Rodney Mills and Steve Nye.
 The album's initial reception was not as enthusiastic as their debut effort, with some critics noting a weaker production; nevertheless, the album gained retrospective appreciation among fans.
 They decided to work again with producer Don Dixon for their next album, 2X4, released in 1987.
 Featuring a harder-hitting sound and greater diversity among the songs, it became the band's most successful album up to that time.
-It was listed as number 64 on Paste Magazine's "The 80 Best Albums of the 1980s", wherein it was called a "masterpiece".
+It was listed as number 64 on Paste Magazines "The 80 Best Albums of the 1980s", wherein it was called a "masterpiece".
 The track "Litany (Life Goes On)", became a minor alternative rock hit and remains one of the band's most well-known songs and also had a music video.

 In 1988, Jeff Walls and Rhett Crowe married, and Rhett gave birth to a daughter, Lillian, the following year.
 After recording again with Don Dixon, 1989 saw the release of the band's fourth and final studio album, Flip-Flop.
 While the music video for "Always Saturday" saw rotation on MTV, critics noted that the album lacked some of the consistency of their previous albums, perhaps due to the band's busy touring schedule.
 However, with all members contributing to the songwriting, it took on a more diverse and upbeat sound, compared to darker themes of their previous works. "...Vista", a song inspired by a campfire chant from Rhett Crowe's childhood, and John Poe's "Pretty Is As Pretty Does" each became a fan favorite.
 Due to new family commitments and exhaustion from heavy touring, the band began to drift apart; they chose to break up in order to preserve their friendships.
 In the early fall of 1989, they played their collective final show in a free performance at Legion Field on the University of Georgia campus, and organized by the Tau Epsilon Phi fraternity's Nu Chapter.

 In late 1989, Murray Attaway was signed as a solo artist to Geffen Records.
 He began recording with producer Tony Berg in 1992, along with various guest musicians, including Jackson Browne, Aimee Mann, Benmont Tench, and Nicky Hopkins.
 In 1993, His only solo album, In Thrall, was released, and received critical praise.
 Despite Geffen's high budget and innovative promotional tactics, including the giving away of the first 50,000 copies, the album fared less well commercially than Guadalcanal's releases.